Myxir294/Weather-Requester-MQTT/README.md

 Description below is from the original, template repository and will probably be deleted in the future for the sake of clarity.
-The code written by me is located in "Weather Requestor" folder.
+The code written by me is located in "Weather Requester" folder.

 # Try Out Development Containers: Python